besil/AuroraGraphManager/README.md

 I'm rewriting the code in Java 8, with functional idioms.
 With the original implementation, we could handle graphs with 300 milions of edges in a 60 Gb server.

+If you want to download the .jar, go to http://silvioproject.ddns.net

 Tutorial
 ==================